Naming of moons

 At the IAU General Assembly in July 2004, the WGPSN suggested it may become advisable to not name small satellites, as CCD technology makes it possible to discover satellites as small as 1 km in diameter.
 Until 2014, names were applied to all planetary moons discovered, regardless of size.
 From 2015, some small moons have not received names.

 Naming of moons by Solar System object

 Earth

 Every human language has its own word for the Earth's Moon, and these words are the ones normally used in astronomical contexts.
 However, a number of fanciful or mythological names for the Moon have been used in the context of astronomy (an even larger number of lunar epithets have been used in non-astronomical contexts).
 In the 17th century, the Moon was sometimes referred to as Proserpina.
-More recently, especially in science-fictional contexts, the Moon has been called by the Latin name Luna, presumably on the analogy of the Latin names of the planets, or by association with the adjectival form lunar.
-In technical terminology, the word-stems seleno- (from Greek selēnē "moon") and cynthi- (from Cynthia, an epithet of the goddess Artemis) are sometimes used to refer to the Moon, as in selenography, selenology, and pericynthion.
+More recently, especially in science-fiction content, the Moon has been called Earth I, analogue to the numbering of Jovian moons with roman numbers, or by the Latin name Luna, presumably on the analogy of the Latin names of the planets, or by association with the adjectival form lunar, or a need to differentiate it from other moons that may be present in a fictional setting; however, in several Romance languages, such as Spanish, the word "luna" is often used to refer to any natural satellite in the same way as "moon" in English, which is problematic.

+In technical terminology, the word-stems seleno- (from Greek selēnē "moon") and cynthi- (from Cynthia, an epithet of the goddess Artemis or Diana) are sometimes used to refer to the Moon, as in selenography, selenology, and pericynthion.